Deciding whether to save or end your marriage

 You’re making a lot of decisions right now, and these decisions can have far-reaching implications for you and your family.
 You’re right to take your time, think carefully, and weigh the pros and cons of each possible course of action.

-At this point, you’re in the information gathering phase.
-You need to figure out what is involved in all of the options that are available to you, so that you can make the best possible decision.
-Basically, you need to figure out what happens if you:
+At this point, you’re in the information-gathering phase.
+You need to figure out what is involved in all of the options that are available to you so that you can make the best possible decision.
+Basically, you need to figure out what happens if you: stay married, separate, or divorce.

 If you’re still at the point where you’re considering saving your marriage, you probably need some help.
 Obviously, there are some problems in your marriage, or you wouldn’t be here.
 That doesn’t mean that your marriage can’t be saved.
 In fact, in a lot of situations (even situations that seem really bad at the beginning), it is possible to save the marriage–especially if both people are committed to it.
 But you’ll probably need a little extra help.